Ahmed203096/bosta-assessment/README.md

 ✅ Frontend validation on tracking Number to contains only from Numbers

 **Tech Stack**
-React.js – Frontend Framework
+- React.js – Frontend Framework
+- Axios – To fetch shipment details
-CSS (Styled Components / Bootstrap/React Bootstrap) – For styling
+- CSS (Styled Components / Bootstrap/React Bootstrap) – For styling

 **Installation & Setup**
 1-Clone the Repository